 This feels overwhelming, where do I start?

 We know that some units have dozens of podcasts on their sites.
-We encourage you to start with today and work backwards.
+We encourage you to start with today and work backward.
 This would look like:

 Ensuring that any podcasts or other audio you add today and going forward have transcripts.
 Let's not make the situation worse!